-What are the other additional costs I might incur
+What are the other additional costs you might incur

 Depending on the London scaffolding hire company you choose to work with, you might find yourself incurring different costs.
 Some of the additional costs you’re likely to incur include the following:

-- If there’ll be a need for a bridge like in conservatory, it will most likely cost you around £400 in addition to any other scaffolding that may be necessary.
-It is advisable to be sure of the quote and what it entails before committing to hire any scaffold companies.
+- If there’s a need for a bridge like in the conservatory, it will cost you around £400 in addition to any other scaffolding that may be necessary.
+It is advisable to be sure of the quote and what it entails before hiring any scaffold companies.

-- You might also incur extra costs if the scaffold will interrupt any public access to areas like footpaths or roads.
-You will need a permit and a license from your local council.
-This can cost you from £45 per month or £215 a week depending on your location.
-It is also important to note that the charges can be per scaffold, instead of being per project depending on where you’re located.
+- If the scaffolding tower interrupts any public access to areas like footpaths or roads.
+You will need a permit.
+Council license fees are from £45 per month or £215 a week. depending on your location.
+It is also important to note that the charges can be per scaffold instead of per project.

 - You will also need a clearance company for waste removal services to remove any rubbish from the site.
 This means you’ll have to incur an extra cost of around £250.
 It is good to opt for a clearance company that provides eco-friendly services.